 - General Information:

-- Foothills Elementary currently has over 1150 students enrolled in Kindergarten through sixth grade.
-We expect our numbers to stabilize as the potential for new housing within our boundaries has decreased significantly.
+- Foothills Elementary currently has students enrolled in Kindergarten through sixth grade.

 - The school features self-contained classrooms with exterior windows and interior hall skylights.
-A media center, multipurpose center, cafeteria, stage and an up-to-date computer lab complete this modern, attractive facility.
+A media center, multipurpose center, cafeteria, and stage complete this modern, attractive facility.

 - A delicious, nutritious lunch is prepared in our kitchen daily.

-- Chinese Immersion will be offered to first grade students at Foothills Elementary beginning in the 2010 school year.
-By 2015, the immersion program will be in grades 1 through 6.
+- Chinese Immersion is offered to first grade students at Foothills Elementary.
 Students enrolled in the program receive instruction for half of the day in Chinese and half of the day in English.
 The whole school will be learning about Chinese culture and traditions with the hope of graduating children from our school with a more global education and experience.

 - Staff and Students:

-- Foothills Elementary staff includes 49 certified teachers and specialists.
-In addition 29 classified employees serve in various other capacities.
+- Foothills Elementary staff includes certified teachers and specialists.
+Educational support professional employees serve in various other capacities.

 - All certified staff hold current teaching certificates with several teachers having earned advanced degrees and educational endorsements beyond the regular teaching certificate.
 In addition two teachers are currently working on their National Board Certification.